David Hockney: Exhibitions

-From 21 January 2012 to 9 April 2012, the Royal Academy presented A Bigger Picture, which included more than 150 works, many of which take entire walls in the gallery's brightly lit rooms.
-The exhibition is dedicated to landscapes, especially trees and tree tunnels of his native Yorkshire.
+From 21 January 2012 to 9 April 2012 the Royal Academy presented A Bigger Picture, which included more than 150 works, many of which took up entire walls in the gallery's brightly lit rooms.
+The exhibition was dedicated to landscapes, especially trees and tree tunnels of Hockney's native Yorkshire.
 Works included oil paintings, watercolours, and drawings created on an iPad and printed on paper.
 Hockney said, in a 2012 interview, "It's about big things.
 You can make paintings bigger.
 We're also making photographs bigger, videos bigger, all to do with drawing."
 The exhibition drew more than 600,000 visitors in under 3 months.
-The exhibition moved to the Guggenheim Museum in Bilbao, Spain from 15 May to 30 September, and from there to the Ludwig Museum in Cologne, Germany, between 27 October 2012 and 3 February 2013.
+The exhibition moved to the Guggenheim Museum in Bilbao, Spain, from 15 May to 30 September, and from there to Museum Ludwig in Cologne, Germany, between 27 October 2012 and 3 February 2013.

 From 26 October 2013 to 30 January 2014 David Hockney: A Bigger Exhibition was presented at the de Young Museum, one of the Fine Arts Museums of San Francisco.
-The largest solo exhibition Hockney has had, with 397 works of art in more than 18,000 square feet, was curated by Gregory Evans and included the only public showing of The Great Wall, developed during research for Secret Knowledge, and works from 1999 to 2013 in a variety of media from camera lucida drawings to watercolours, oil paintings, and digital works.
+The largest solo exhibition Hockney had, with 397 works of art in more than 18,000 square feet, was curated by Gregory Evans and included the only public showing of The Great Wall, developed during research for Secret Knowledge, and works from 1999 to 2013 in a variety of media from camera lucida drawings to watercolours, oil paintings, and digital works.

-From 9 February to 29 May 2017 David Hockney was presented at the Tate Britain, becoming the most-visited exhibition in the gallery's history.
+From 9 February to 29 May 2017 David Hockney was presented at Tate Britain, becoming the most-visited exhibition in the gallery's history.
 The exhibition marked Hockney's 80th year and gathered together "an extensive selection of David Hockney's most famous works celebrating his achievements in painting, drawing, print, photography and video across six decades".
-Tabish Khan in his five-star review for Londonist draws attention to Hockney's adaptation of new technology for the exhibition stating “What we love the most about Hockney is that he doesn't stop experimenting with age.
-Many of his iPad drawings are on display and while not his finest work, they show he's willing to try out new tools and techniques”.
+Tabish Khan in his five-star review for Londonist drew attention to Hockney's adaptation of new technology for the exhibition stating, "What we love the most about Hockney is that he doesn't stop experimenting with age.
+Many of his iPad drawings are on display and while not his finest work, they show he's willing to try out new tools and techniques."
 The show then travelled to Centre Georges Pompidou in Paris and The Metropolitan Museum of Art.
 The wildly popular retrospective landed among the top ten ticketed exhibitions in London and Paris for 2017 with over 4,000 visitors per day at the Tate and over 5,000 visitors per day in Paris.